vitillo/yampl/README.md

 A channel allows to send and receive data on it.
 Receives are blocking while sends are buffered and block only when the buffer is filled up.
 Each end of a channel is attached to a socket, i.e. for the **Client - Server** pattern there is one or more **ClientSocket** and one or more **ServerSocket**.

- A channel has a certain topology, i.e. in the case of the **Producer - Consumer** pattern:
+ A channel has a certain topology, i.e. in the case of the **Producer - Consumer** pattern the options are:
 * **One to One:** One producer and one consumer;
 * **One to Many:** One producer and many consumer; messages are handed over with a roundrobin policy;
 * **Many to One:** Many producers and one consumer: